Erkaman/pnp-gui/README.md

 ### `gui.draggerFloat3(labelStr, value, minMaxValues, subLabels)`

 Places out a list of three dragger subwidgets.
-This widget can be used to manipulate an array of length 3 with single widget.
+This widget can be used to manipulate an array of length 3 with a single widget.

 * `labelStr` The right label of the widget.
 * `value` the array that is manipulated by this widget.
 Should be an array of length 3.